-If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal condition, your cost for these services depends on whether you use a Plan Provider:
+If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal condition, your cost for these services depends on whether you use a Plan Provider and follow plan rules (such as if there is a requirement to obtain prior authorization):

-- If you obtain the covered services from a Plan Provider, you only pay the Plan Cost Share amount - If you obtain the covered services from a Non-Plan Provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) - For services that are covered by our Plan but are not covered by Medicare Part A or B: We will continue to cover Plan-covered Services that are not covered under Part A or B whether or not they are related to your terminal condition.
-You pay your Plan Cost Share amount for these Services. - For drugs that may be covered by our plan: Drugs are never covered by both hospice and our plan at the same time.
+- If you obtain the covered services from a Plan Provider and follow plan rules for obtaining service, you only pay the Plan Cost Share amount - If you obtain the covered services from a Non-Plan Provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

+For services that are covered by our Plan but are not covered by Medicare Part A or B: We will continue to cover Plan-covered Services that are not covered under Part A or B whether or not they are related to your terminal condition.
+You pay your Plan Cost Share amount for these Services.

+For drugs that may be covered by our plan: If these drugs are unrelated to your terminal hospice condition, you pay cost-sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost-sharing.
+Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see "What if you're in a Medicare-certified hospice" in the "Outpatient Prescription Drugs, Supplies, and Supplements" section.